Scouts Australia: Adult training and awards

-In 1996 Scouts Australia became a registered training organisation (RTO), trading as the Scouts Australia Institute of Training (SAIT).
-Scouts Australia's adult leader training program now leads adults and Rover Scouts to a Certificate III in Business and a Certificate IV in Leadership and Management, as well as the Scouting Woodbadge qualification.
+In 1996 the organisation became a registered training organisation (RTO), trading as the Scouts Australia Institute of Training (SAIT).
+It's adult leader training program now leads adults and Rovers to a Certificate III in Business and a Certificate IV in Leadership and Management, as well as the Woodbadge qualification.
 Woodbadge Leaders and Rovers can then undertake the Diploma of Leadership and Management qualification through SAIT.

 In 2011, the institute added a number of the SIS10 qualifications to its scope, and changes are occurring in the individual state branches to allow Adventurous Activity Leader training to also lead to the Certificate IV in Outdoor Recreation.
 Adventurous Activities Leaders are leaders who specialise in the running of advanced adventurous activities, such as abseiling, rock climbing, scuba diving and mountain biking, as opposed to the everyday running of a Scout group and more basic activities such as camping and hiking.